Skip to main content

 The First 7-steps:

-The Department of Defense is our largest government agency for a reason: successful operations need support.
-The same goes for the writing we're doing here.
+The Department of Defense is our largest agency for a reason: successful missions need support.
+It's no different with the writing we're doing here.

-Have at least one person you trust—a friend, spouse, therapist, or fellow Veteran—who can have your back as you write.
+Have at least one trusted person—a friend, spouse, therapist, or fellow Veteran—who can have your back as you write.

 This isn’t work meant to be done alone.
-Going into these old memories can stir up feelings like irritability, anger, sadness, or lead to overthinking, or sleeplessness, and other unwanted issues.
+Revisiting these memories can stir up irritation, anger, sadness, sleeplessness, or overthinking.

-On the flipside, these reactions mean we're on the right track.
-This writing practice is designed to bring them up.
-If nothing surfaces, we're probably not writing about the right memories.
+On the upside, these reactions mean we're on the right track.
+This writing is designed to bring them up.
+If nothing surfaces, we might not be writing about the right memories.

-However we’re not meant to deal with them on our own.
-Writing our stories is not about us "healing ourselves” in isolation.
-One of the main reasons parts of us get stuck in the past is because we were never meant to “do it alone”.
+However, we were never meant to face these memories without support.
+Writing our stories isn't about healing by ourselves in isolation.
+One of the main reasons parts of us stay stuck in the past is because we try to handle them on our own.

-Having someone close by who cares and listens deeply doesn't just feel good, it's foundational.
-The pain and negative experiences that come from war, sexual assault, moral injury, or childhood abuse, happen inside a broken relationship—and often can only be healed in a healthy, trusted relationship.
+Having someone who deeply listens isn't just comforting—it’s essential.
+Painful experiences from war, sexual assault, moral injury, or childhood abuse happen inside broken relationships.
+They tend to fully heal only in healthy, trusted ones.

-If you struggle with this step, check Chapter 8: Two Antidotes To Pain for tips on how to move forward, and then come back to this chapter.
+If this step feels tough, visit Chapter 10: Two Antidotes To Pain for tips on moving forward.
+Then come back here.

-For me, writing by hand slows things down and helps transfer the pain to the page in a way that typing can't duplicate.
-The emotional charge of a story sometimes feels like it’s evaporating from my body as I write.
+For me, writing by hand slows things down and helps transfer the pain to the paper in a way that typing can't duplicate.
+Sometimes, when I'm writing, it feels like the emotional charge and pain drain from my body right onto the page.

-When writing is too hard, voice-to-text can help.
-Speaking painful memories—especially while taking a walk outdoors—can sometimes be easier than writing them.
-Voice recognition technology has gotten to the point where I can speak right into a notes section on my phone with few errors.
+If writing gets too hard, voice-to-text can help.
+I've found that speaking painful memories—especially while taking a walk outdoors—can sometimes be easier than writing them.
+The voice recognition on my phone usually captures what I'm saying pretty accurately.

-The goal is to find the method that makes it easiest to get started.
-Whether that's writing, typing, or voice-to-text.
+The goal is to find whatever makes it easiest to start: writing, typing, or voice-to-text.
 You can always switch methods later.

-Having a "writing space" is another part of preparing.
-Create an environment loaded with things that make you feel cared for.
-I like having my dog, Trucker, nearby, my favorite snacks, and some instrumental music playing.
+Creating a 'writing space' is another important part.
+Fill it with things that make you feel cared for.
+For me, it helps to have my dog, 'Trucker,' nearby, along with my favorite snacks and some instrumental music.

 Step Three: Choose an event

-Choose one that feels challenging to revisit but not so overwhelming that it shuts you down.
-This is the “growth zone,” where transformation can happen.
-Start with the toughest memory you can handle.
+Choose one that feels challenging to revisit—but not so overwhelming that it shuts you down.
+That’s the 'growth zone,' where transformation can happen.
+Start with the toughest memory you feel ready to handle.

 When I'm unsure which memory to choose, I'll ask myself questions like: